ucchejbb/epanet-manual/docs/8_analyzing_network.rst

   faucet indicating that the current computed results no longer apply to the modified network.

+.. _sec-troubleshooting:

 Troubleshooting Results
 ~~~~~~~~~~~~~~~~~~~~~~~

 EPANET will issue specific Error and Warning messages when problems
-are encountered in running a hydraulic/water quality analysis (see
+are encountered in running a hydraulic/water quality analysis (see Appendix
-Appendix B for a complete listing).
+:ref:`error_messages` for a complete listing).
 The most common problems are
 discussed below.